FIWARE-Ops/data-space-connector/README.md

 For deployment, simply fork this repository, adapt the configuration of the action to your setup and set the necessary ENVs.
 After creating a
 `deploy/<TARGET_NAMESPACE>` branch, it will perform the deployment to the specified namespace.

-For a different cluster flavor, the GitHib action needs to be modified before to be compatible.
+For a different cluster flavor, the GitHub action needs to be modified before to be compatible.

 ### Deployment with Helm